If there is ONE color that transcends time and space, that sparks love and imagination, it is Indigo.

 - Plastic trays and bottles to mix dyes and hold the fabrics

-- Dust mask, eye goggles, gloves: elbow length preferred, the photo below shows you how I learned.
+- blue Dawn dish detergent, Dust mask, eye goggles, gloves: elbow length preferred, the photo below shows you how I learned.

 Now let us go through the 5 steps to create your own shibori / indigo tie dye fabrics!

 Step 1: Create resist tie dye patterns

 First tie dye pattern technique is several rows of running stitch gathered and pulled tight at the ends.

 Use extra thread to tie each gathering spot really tight.
 This method creates a stripes design.

 The second tie dye pattern method starts with marking some circles lightly on fabric with a pencil.
 Gather from the center of each circle, and wrap each “cone” really tightly with threads.

 This one create a beautiful design with circles.

 The third tie dye pattern method is the quickest one : make accordion folds, then triangle folds back and forth along the whole length.

-Clamp the 3 corner with these spring metal clamps.
+Clamp the 3 corner with spring metal clamps.
 The clamps will create a resist pattern.
 Instead of calling this tie dye, maybe we should call it “clamp-dye”?